ANSSI-FR/AnoMark/README.md

 ## Motivation

 This algorithm is a Machine Learning one, using Natural Language Processing (NLP) techniques based on Markov Chains and n-grams.
-It offers a way to train a theoretical model on command line datasets considered clean.
+It offers a way to train a theoretical model on command lines datasets considered clean.
 Once done it can detect malicious command lines on other datasets.

 ## Technologies used